maddymakesgames/celeste_rs/README.md

 sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libssl-dev
 `

+We also include a [nix](https://nixos.org) flake making builds easy if you use the nix package manager (currently only tested on linux).

 ## Feedback
 Please provide feedback or bug reports via github issues.
 If you would like to contribute you can make a pull request and I can look over it.